Was it sexual assault?

 The Mix explains what sexual assault is, how it’s viewed in law, and how to get help if you’re worried you’ve been sexually assaulted.

 T/W: Contains descriptions of sexual assault and rape.

 What is sexual assault?

 Firstly, it’s worth us pointing out here that deciding if you’ve been sexually assaulted is a personal thing.
 What doesn’t bother one person can deeply upset another.
-But the law on sexual assault is actually quite clear – it describes it as being touched sexually without your consent.
-This includes what might be seen by many as harmless fun, like being groped in a club or forced into a kiss.
+But sexual assault law is actually quite clear – it describes it as being touched sexually without your consent.
+This includes what might incorrectly be seen by some as harmless fun, like being groped in a club or forced into a kiss.
 Someone guilty of sexual assault could face up to ten years in prison.

-The fact is you don’t have to put up with inappropriate behaviour, so if you didn’t want to be groped or kissed, then in the eyes of the law it’s sexual assault.
+The fact is you don’t have to put up with inappropriate behaviour, so if you didn’t want to be groped or kissed, then in the eyes of the law you’re a victim of sexual assault.

-I think I’ve been sexually assaulted, but am I overreacting?
+I think I was sexually assaulted, but am I overreacting?

-We live in a society where sexual harassment is so common it’s almost accepted as normal.
-Who hasn’t had their arse pinched in a club?
-Or had someone push things just that little bit too far?
+Sadly, we live in a society where sexual harassment is so common it’s almost accepted as normal.
+Who hasn’t had their arse pinched in a club, or had someone push things just that little bit too far?
 These things happen so much that we don’t often think it’s an act of ‘sexual violence’.
 But as a guide, if you feel what’s been done to you is wrong, it probably is.

 “Sexual violence covers a vast range of things,” says Jo Wood, a Rape Crisis worker.
 “Different people accept different levels of violence, with some not even thinking it’s violence,” she says.
 “But just because something is acceptable to you, doesn’t mean it’s acceptable to someone else.
 And vice versa.”